 When determining the six best radon detectors, we primarily considered accuracy and ease of use.
 Some radon detection kits underreport levels, so we sought ones that produce accurate readouts, and some radon detectors are difficult to install, so you end up paying for not only a radon test but also an installation service.

-The six radon detectors below are the best, and the first two offer continuous monitoring.
-Be careful when making a purchase, as some sites allow you to buy used kits—but this invalidates the test.
+The six radon gas detectors below are the best, and the first two offer continuous monitoring.
+Be careful when making a purchase, as some sites allow you to buy used radon test kits—but this invalidates the test.
 Always buy a new radon detector.
-Also, if you live in an area prone to high radon levels, you may want to invest in a digital radon meter that can be used for short- and long-term testing.
+Also, if you live in an area prone to high radon levels, you may want to invest in a digital radon meter that can be used for short-term and long-term radon testing.

 The Safety Siren claims a high price tag of the others listed here, but the EPA-evaluated device lasts longer than any other radon detection kit out there.
 It is a digital monitor that displays the radon gas level—both short- and long-term averages—and will last up to five years.

 Pros: It offers short- and long-term readings and automated self-tests.

 Cons: The price tag could be a deterrent as most other DIY radon detection kits are fifteen to thirty dollars.
 Also, the Safety Siren isn’t for sale in Iowa due to the state’s public health rules.